10 Tips to Save Money in your New House

 Furnishing your new home can eat up a lot of funds, but you’re not forced to go whole hog right away.
 Clean up existing furniture and decoration – give wooden tables a lick of paint and polish, stitch up worn fabrics instead of throwing them out – and leave replacing your sofa, beds or wardrobes until later.
 You can obtain some fantastic results by budget-thinking, and your new home will enjoy a bit of extra character in the meantime.

-If you do need to bring in a new sofa or piece of furniture, it helps to shop around.
+If you do need to bring in a new sofa or a piece of furniture, it helps to shop around.
 Social media selling sites – local selling pages on Facebook, for example – can net you a great bargain for a whole host of goods.
 People are constantly getting rid of useful items that are still in great quality, selling them for bargain prices.
 Use this to your advantage and check trading or selling sites for that much-needed bookcase before heading straight to Ikea.

 Be frugal with electronics